WELCOME TO ST PAUL'S CHURCH KEWSTOKE

 Delighted buyers left with armfuls of gifts for Christmas and stallholders voted the day a major success.

-Refreshment bar helpers were kept busy throughout, serving delicious cakes, coffee, tea and other soft drinks.
+Bar helpers were kept busy throughout, serving delicious cakes, and drinks.